fikayoAy/MatrixTransformer/README.md

 🔹 Applications in ML, signal processing, quantum simulation, and more

 ## 📦 Installation
-UUpload to PyPI coming soon!
+Upload to PyPI coming soon!
 ### Requirements
 ⚠️ Ensure you are using Python 3.8+ and have NumPy, SciPy, and optionally PyTorch installed.